pluginsGLPI/doc/source/approbalbymail/index.rst

 .. note::
    `standard license <https://services.glpi-network.com/#offers>`__ (or higher) is required.
 This plugin is also available from the `Cloud <https://glpi-network.cloud/>`__.

 -  Go to the marketplace.
-Download and install the plugin **Approbal by mail**.
+Download and install the plugin **ApprovalByMail**.

 .. figure:: images/Approval_mail-1.png
    :alt: